mholtmanns/EdBindings/README.md

 ## Fork related details

+First of all a big thank you to [Geoff Horsey](https://github.com/ghorsey) for creating this app.
+After souring the web this was finally the thing I was looking for.
+A complete sortable and searchable list of all active control bindings for Elite Dangerous.
+Plus it is in a format/language which does not make it completely impossible for me to customize things.

 This repo was forked in January 2025.
 Given the fact that the original repo was not touched in a few years, I do not intend to do pull requests for the time being.
 That might change though in case the origial author gets active again on this tools.

 The initial changes I did are: